DahyannAraya/climada_seasonal_forecast_sr/README.md

 I think this code is a strong example of my recent work.
 It presents the core class `SeasonalForecast`, which manages the entire data pipeline — from downloading, processing, and analyzing seasonal forecast data to computing climate indices (e.g., Heatwave Days, Tropical Nights) and generating CLIMADA-compatible `Hazard` objects for impact modeling.
 The module is designed for seamless integration with the CLIMADA Petals extension and supports impact-based forecasting.

-Note: This seasonal forecast module is currently under development and not yet part of the official CLIMADA Petals release.
+**Note**: This seasonal forecast module is currently under development and not yet part of the official CLIMADA Petals release.
 It is scheduled for integration in the mid 2025 CLIMADA release.

 👉 You can access the **code** in the following formats: